 The Company reviews long-lived assets for impairment when events or changes in business conditions indicate that their carrying value may not be recovered.
 The Company considers assets to be impaired and writes them down to fair value if expected associated cash flows are less than the carrying amounts.
 Fair value is the present value of the associated cash flows.
-The Company has determined that no long-lived assets are impaired at December 31, 2001 and 2002 and March 31, 2003 (unaudited).
+The Company has determined that no long-lived assets are impaired at December 31, 2001 and 2002.